run2bizdocs/documentation/en-us/docs/4biz-helium/initial-settings/navigation-and-user-interface.md

 The taskbar, located at the top, contains navigation items and tools:

--   **1**: main navigation menu, contains all the processes and functionalities of CITSmart;
+-   **1**: main navigation menu, contains all the processes and functionalities of 4biz;

 -   **2**: when browsing the system and want to return to the home screen, click on "Home";